Metabolism Explained Simply

 Metabolism refers to the processes required to sustain the body.

-Factors that influence metabolism include age, gender, muscle-to-fat ratio, physical activity and hormones.
+Factors that influence it include age, gender, muscle-to-fat ratio, physical activity and also hormones.

 JOIN MY FREE NEWSLETTER…